neondatabase/website/content/docs/introduction/billing.md

 - The number of active computes
 - The size of each compute
-- The _Auto-suspend_ feature, which suspends a compute after five minutes of inactivity.
+- The _Auto-suspend_ feature, which suspends a compute after 5 minutes of inactivity.
 Neon [Pro plan](/docs/introduction/pro-plan) users can configure the `Auto-suspend` timeout timeout or disable _Auto-suspend_ entirely.
 - The _Autoscaling_ feature, which allows you to set a minimum and maximum compute size.
 Compute size automatically scales up and down between these boundaries based on workload.

 <Admonition type="note">